 Niagara Region is among several municipalities in Ontario that collect workplace and employment data.
-Since 2016, the Growth Strategy and Economic Development department has collected primary data on the types and sizes of businesses operating in Niagara.
+Since 2016, the Region has collected primary data on the types and sizes of businesses operating in Niagara.

 The NEI is conducted annually by a small team of post-secondary students between the months of May and September.
 The primary data collection method is through door-to-door, in-person interviews with local business owners, with additional follow-up engagement conducted through email and telephone communication.